sandialabs/pyapprox/docs/source/intro.rst

 Team
 ----
-PyApprox was written and developed by Dr. John D. Jakeman.
+Dr. John D. Jakeman is the founder and lead developer of PyApprox.
 John is a Principle Member of Technical Staff at Sandia National Laboratories, Albuquerque USA.
 A list of his publications can be found at `Google Scholar <https://scholar.google.com/citations?hl=en&user=tupqTFgAAAAJ>`_.

+Dr. Zachary Morrow is a developer of the SciML module.
+Zack is a Senior Member of Technical Staff at Sandia National Laboratories.

 Citing PyApprox
 ---------------